 Work with students of diverse background, and diversity organizations to encourage a diverse population to run for SSA elections, and apply for vacancies of the U.S.S.

-Receive stipend pay every other week during the spring and fall term.
+Receive stipend during the spring and fall term.

 Work together to fill all shared governance groups.